midilab/opendsp/README.md

 # Pre release

 Images avaliable as pre-release.
 All the distro ecosystem are functional but the opendsp service are not ready for full MIDI/OSC user interface support.
-The final release will happen when we have opendsp service https://github.com/midilab/opendspd ready for final release.

 Download Raspberry PI2 and PI3: https://github.com/midilab/opendsp/releases/tag/v0.8b